 The secret for a tender crust that melts in your mouth: follow the instructions carefully and let it rest in the refrigerator for at least 30 minutes.
 You can also make it in advance, and keep refrigerated up to three days.
 The filling should be cold before baking, and this means you can make it in advance too.
 Fear not; it will work perfectly.

 - 7 tablespoons sugar

 - 2 egg yolks

 - 4 Granny Smith apples or any other tart apples, peeled and sliced

 - 3 tablespoons unsalted butter

-- In a bowl combine the flour, 3 tablespoons sugar, melted margarine, egg yolks and 2 teaspoons vanilla, and knead quickly with your hands until you have a dough that it is no longer sticky.
+- In a bowl combine the flour, 3 tablespoons sugar, melted butter, egg yolks and 2 teaspoons vanilla, and knead quickly with your hands until you have a dough that it is no longer sticky.
 Wrap in plastic film or in a plastic bag, and put it in the refrigerator for 30 minutes.

-- Heat a saucepan over medium heat; add butter, apples, and 3 or 4 tablespoons sugar (depending on the tartness of the apples) in a saucepan.
+- Heat a saucepan over medium heat; add unsalted butter, apples, and 3 or 4 tablespoons sugar (depending on the tartness of the apples) in a saucepan.
 When the apples start to release their juices add the cinnamon sticks and the teaspoon of vanilla essence, and continue cooking, stirring every few minutes, until the apples are cooked and the juices are reduced.
 Turn off the heat.
 Cool the apples and add the blackberries.

 - Preheat the oven to 350ºF.